danielcastelluccio/pong-wgpu/README.md

 # Pong
 Pong clone so I can practice getting better at wgpu.
 Very good game.
+A lot of implementation related stuff is really hacky, did this more to get myself used to the base wgpu api.

 ## Testing
 ``